-- I knew that I mailed a lot and advertised a lot, but I was surprised that I mailed a million sales letters in the UK in one year, and booked more than 400 ads for my business in national mags and newspapers.
+- I knew that I mailed a lot and advertised a lot, but I was surprised that I mailed a million sales letters in the UK in one year, and booked more nearly 1,000 ads for my business in national mags and newspapers.

 - I thought I had created about 20 products.
 I found I had created nearly 100.
 Plus, if a customer acquired every one of them, they would own more than 200 hours of me talking.
 That was far more than I was expecting.

 - I thought that my best-selling CD set, the first ‘real’ one I created, had done about $1m in sales.
 By creating the spreadsheet and adding some data, then reflecting on it over time, and adding more date, I found it had done more than $3m in sales.

 - I found that I had written more than 160 posts for one of my websites, and there were more than 600 photos and 20 videos there.

 - I guessed I had visited 10 countries when a friend mentioned she had visited 25.
 I went to Wikipedia to find a list of all the countries in the world and noted down each one I had been in.
 My total was 22.

 - I had no real idea of the number of books I owned.
 So I counted them: 1,300, and that was just the non-fiction ones.

 Numbers like these can help establish my credibility when people come to my sites and consider consulting with me.
 They also help me feel more self assured and grounded.